zhichunguo/SD2/README.md

 ### Prepare server
 #### Prepare python environment
 ``cd server``

 ``apt install python``

 ``apt install pip``

 ``pip install -r requirements``

 #### SD2Query compilation
 ``cd ../SD2Query``

 ``pip install PyMySQL==0.7.11``

 ``apt install cmake``

-``sudo apt-get install mysql-client mysql-server`` ``sudo apt-get install libmysqlclient-dev``
+``sudo apt-get install mysql-client mysql-server``

+``sudo apt-get install libmysqlclient-dev``

 ``sudo apt-get install openssl``

 ``sudo apt-get install libboost-dev``

 ``wget -O boost_1_65_1.tar.gz https://sourceforge.net/projects/boost/files/boost/1.65.1/boost_1_65_1.tar.gz/download``

 ``tar xzvf boost_1_65_1.tar.gz``

 ``cd boost_1_65_1/``

 ``./bootstrap.sh --prefix=/usr/include``

 ``./b2``

 ``sudo ./b2 install``

 ``cmake ./``

 Then ``cd ../server``, run ``python server.py`` should can work.

 ### Prepare mysql
+1. Download the paper sets from [Microsoft Academic Graph (MAG)](https://www.microsoft.com/en-us/research/project/open-academic-graph/) and save the files under build_database/mag_papers folder.
+We gives an example file (mag_papers_1.txt) in this folder to test.
+2. compile MYSQL and run to build the mysql database and insert datasets into it automatically.

 ### Interface
+1. Change the fist line of interface/js/myjs.js to the IP address of your linux.
+2. Open interface/SD2.html using Chrome.
+If there is no display with your linux, you can follow the instruction of [this guidance](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04) to build an apache web server on the linux.
+Then you can using http://yourIPAdress/SD2.html in any chrome of other computers to access the server.

+### Important tips
+There are two parts of the server query.
+1) When you input a new author name in the SD2.html to query, the server need to obtain this authors' all the information listed in the google scholar using a crawler.
+Then save these information and his co-authors' information into ``data`` folder.
+2) The server need to query all the related papers' information from mysql database.
+Then save these information.
+If some papers' information are not save in the database, these papers will not be shown in the website.
+We save all the papers' information of Jiawei Han' group utilized in our paper in ``server/christosjiawei.txt``, which the server do not need to query using mysql database again.

+We can not promise our crawler can work in all environment or machines.
+We provide our pre-crawled all the authors' google scholar pages in ``data/authors_info_lists``.
+You can query all the authors in this folder.
+For the mysql part, you can use ``http://YourIPAddress:1234/readfile?name=christosjiawei.txt`` to preload Jiawei's papers, then you do not need to insert all his papers into your mysql database.